 We want to provide a positive workplace where all individuals may grow, contribute, and participate.
 We are committed to making sure that every person has an opportunity to succeed and grow, and to contribute to the overall success of our business.

-Each of us is responsible for creating a workplace where everyone is treated with honesty, dignity, and courtesy.
+Each of us is responsible for creating a workplace where everyone is treated with honesty, dignity, fairness, and respect.